Learn About the Connection Between Food and Sleep

 What is clear, from numerous studies on the subject, is the relationship between your diet and the quality and quantity of sleep from which you benefit.

 Research has linked poor diet with insufficient sleep, which can lead to serious health problems such as high blood pressure, diabetes, heart disease, and depression.
-How can you establish a diet plan to ensure you are eating the right kinds of food to encourage healthy sleep patterns?
+Conversely, eating well and consuming the right kinds of foods that encourage proper sleep patterns can make a difference in your quality of sleep and overall health.
+Consider the following.

 Foods That Helps Induce Sleep